sebastian989/ParceSwift/README.md

 * Copying all the files into your project

 ### CocoaPods:

-ContactsManager is available through [CocoaPods](http://cocoapods.org).
+ParceSwift is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

     pod 'ParceSwift'